Why you need fun whilst learning Dutch

 How Flowently translates fun to success

-So, what ingredients does Flowently use to make learning Dutch one of your success-fun stories?
-First of all, we have no classrooms, but you will meet up with your private tutor in a local café.
-In a relaxed and realistic environment, over a cup of coffee you will open up your text books and learn Dutch.
+So what methods does Flowently use to make learning Dutch one of your success stories?
+First of all, we have no classrooms.
+Instead, you will meet up with your private tutor in a local café.
+Meaning you’ll learn Dutch in a relaxed and realistic environment over a cup of coffee.
 We focus on practical language skills and useful grammar that you can use right away.
-For correct pronunciation and to improve speaking skills, we have a special method.
-Together with your tutor you can line out a customized study program and create your own learning sessions, live or online.
-No more dull lessons, but learn what makes sense to you and study at your own pace.
+We have a special method to improve speaking skills and guarantee correct pronunciation.
+Together with your tutor you can develop a customised study program and create your own learning sessions, either live or online.
+Forget about dull classroom sessions and study what you want to learn at your own pace instead!

 Navigate daily life and blend into local culture

 It is nice to start in a café, but that is not where the fun ends.
 Together with your local tutor you can explore the city, visit a street market, shopping mall, museum or just go for a walk, practicing your new language as you go.
-No doubt your tutor will show you hidden gems and provide relevant information about local culture and customs.
-Flowently tutors are highly educated locals with a wide variety of professional backgrounds, check it out!
-You can choose a tutor yourself, based on your criteria or preferences.
-If it is too challenging for you to choose a tutor yourself?
-Just contact us and we will be happy to help you.
+No doubt your tutor will show you hidden gems and provide relevant information about the local culture.
+Flowently tutors are highly educated locals with a wide variety of professional backgrounds, go have a look for yourself!
+Based on your criteria or preferences you can choose which tutor you’d like to have sessions with.
+Not sure which tutor to go for?
+Head over to the contact page and we’d be happy to help you!
 The 200 tutors can be found in 100 cities in The Netherlands and our live and online sessions are available 7 days a week, from 8AM to 10 PM.
-The Flowently method stands for full engagement, which is the key to fun!
+The Flowently method is all about full engagement, which is the key to fun!

 During the lockdown we offer online sessions.
-For those who prefer to go out, see our topics ‘Walk & Talk’ and ‘Snap the city’ https://flowently.com/sessions/topics/.
-Put on your facemask, keep 1,5 meter distance when you meet up with your tutor for a long walk and a nice chat.
+For those who prefer to go out, see our topics ‘Walk & Talk’ and ‘Snap the city’.
+Put on your facemask and keep 1,5 metres distance when you meet up with your tutor for a long walk.
 Practice your Dutch skills as you go.